Italy's state railway may have been target of cyber attack

 "Since this morning, elements that could be linked to a cryptolocker infection have been detected on the computer network of Trenitalia and RFI," the company said in a statement.
 "The network is currently being checked."

+Italian news agency Ansa quoted unnamed security sources as saying that the type of attack suggested it was the work of Russian hackers.
+Contacted by Reuters, the interior ministry declined to comment on the report.

-The state-controlled company said it had suspended the sale of tickets at its offices and self-service machines in train stations as a precautionary measure, while online sales were working as usual.
+The state-controlled FS said it had suspended the sale of tickets at its offices and self-service machines in train stations as a precautionary measure, while online sales were working as usual.

 The disruptions did not impact rail traffic which was running smoothly, FS added.

-The railway network managed by RFI is over 16,700 kilometres long, of which more than 700 km is dedicated to high-speed services.
+The railway network managed by RFI is over 16,700 kilometres (10,400 miles) long, of which more than 700 km is dedicated to high-speed services.

-(Reporting by Gianluca Semerato, writing by Maria Pia Quaglia Editing by Keith Weir)
+(Reporting by Gianluca Semeraro, writing by Maria Pia Quaglia Editing by Keith Weir and Crispian Balmer)

 ((mariapia.quaglia@tr.com; +39 06 80307737;))